Pressure cooker bomb: 2000–2009

 From 2002–04, pressure cooker bombs were widely used in terror and IED attacks in Afghanistan, India, and Pakistan.

 In 2003, a terrorist from Chechnya named Abdullah, carrying a pressure cooker bomb detonated explosives and killed six people before being arrested near Kabul International Airport in Afghanistan.
 The Taliban claimed responsibility.
 In 2004, the Department of Homeland Security issued a warning to US agencies about pressure cookers being converted to IEDs.

 In July 2006, in Mumbai, India, 209 people were killed and 714 injured by pressure cooker bombs in the 2006 Mumbai train bombings.
-According to Mumbai Police, the bombings were carried out by Lashkar-e-Taiba and Students Islamic Movement of India (SIMI).
+According to Mumbai Police, the bombings were carried out by Lashkar-e-Taiba and Students' Islamic Movement of India (SIMI).

 2010–present

 Step-by-step instructions for making pressure cooker bombs were published in an article titled "Make a Bomb in the Kitchen of Your Mom" in the Al-Qaeda-linked Inspire magazine in the summer of 2010, by "The AQ chef".
 The article describes the technique as a simple way to make a highly effective bomb.
 Analysts believe the work was the brainchild of Anwar al-Awlaki, and edited by him and by Samir Khan.
 Inspires goal is to encourage "lone wolf" Jihadis to attack what they view as the enemies of Jihad, including the United States and its allies.

 Several Islamic radical terrorist attempts in the 2010s involved pressure cooker bombs.
 The unsuccessful Times Square car bombing attempt in May 2010, in New York City, included a pressure cooker bomb which failed to detonate.
 The bomb-maker, Faisal Shahzad, was sentenced to life in prison.
-In the December 2010 Stockholm bombings, Taimour Abdulwahab al-Abdaly, an Islamic extremist suicide bomber who cited Swedish military presence in Afghanistan as justification for attacking Sweden.
-He set up a pressure cooker bomb, which failed to detonate.
+In the December 2010 Stockholm bombings, Taimour Abdulwahab al-Abdaly, an Islamic extremist suicide bomber who cited Swedish troops in Afghanistan as justification for the attack, set up a pressure cooker bomb, which failed to detonate.

 Pressure cooker bombs were utilized in the 2011 Marrakesh bombing, where Adil El-Atmani, a Moroccan citizen who had pledged allegiance to Al-Qaeda in the Islamic Maghreb, remotely detonated 2 homemade bombs, killing 17 and injuring 25.

 In July 2011, Naser Jason Abdo, a U.S. Army private at Fort Hood, Texas, who took pressure cooker bomb-making tips from the Al-Qaeda magazine article, was arrested for planning to blow up a restaurant frequented by U.S. soldiers.
 Two pressure cookers and bomb-making materials were found in his hotel room.
 He was sentenced to life in prison.